 EARNING ACADEMIC CREDIT

 It is possible for Communication majors to earn academic credit for your internship, but it must be pre-approved and only after you have secured your internship.
 Credit is based on the total number of hours spent in the internship per semester and for the type of work you will be doing.
 It is typical for a student to earn between 1 and 3 hours of credit per semester in the internship course, CMN 304.
 In total, students may earn up to 6 hours of credit for CMN 304 (for different internships).
-Credit is only awarded after the requirements of the internship have been met and cannot been awarded retroactively.
-Virtual or remote internships do notqualify for academic credit; they must be in-person, on-site arrangements, with a designated site supervisor.
-They should be legitimate internships with solid educational foundations and not merely part-time jobs or ambassadorships.
-International internships do not qualify.
+Internships must be with legitimate organizations, have solid educational foundations, and may not be merely part-time jobs or ambassadorships.